frankshearar/Home/Packaging-Documentation-within-the-nupkg.md

 #### Other considerations
 * Size and other limitations for the md file that exists on NuGet.org still apply.
-* Opening md file in VS today shows it in plain text and does not render the md.
-Stretch goal - render the md with formatting :)

 #### Validations
 > + pack means `nuget pack`